-Dry Docking Facilities in Marine StructuresThese types of structure are utilized for building ships and to inspect, maintenance, repair, and modify ships.
-Types of dry docking platforms are floating dry dock, graving dry dock, vertical synchro lifts, and marine railways.
+Dry Docking Facilities in Marine StructuresThese types of structures are utilized for building ships and to inspect, maintain, repair, and modify ships.
+Types of dry-docking platforms are floating dry dock, graving dry dock, vertical synchro lifts, and marine railways.

 Floating Dry Dock in Marine StructuresThis type of structure is built like U letter and is employed to lift ships out from water by filling the platform with water, then the ship will be moved inside the dock after that the water will be drained out from the dock.